“…When has it ever paid you to turn your face from life?

 –From Le Ly Hayslip’s When Heaven and Earth Changed Places

 I yelled at God last week.
+Are you even there!?
 My shouts came on the heels of 36 hours of raw sewage in the basement; three different plumbers, and their 11 different recommended solutions each ranging from $1,000-$10,000.

 For two days, we couldn’t cook, use the bathroom and wash dishes or laundry.
 We shuffled the kids off to grandma’s house, and when we couldn’t stand ourselves any longer, Robert and I showered at a friend’s house.